alanzheng88/Food2Go/README.md

 7. Register or Login as customer or restaurant owner if not done so.
 8. Click on Shopping Cart link on the top right
 9. Review the order and click Checkout at the bottom
-10. Enter in your address and payment information and Click Place Order at the bottom
+10. Enter in your address, phone number and payment information and Click Place Order at the bottom

 ### Ordering Food By Food Selection
 1. Click on Browse Food